DP-3T/documents/README.md

 We are led from EPFL in Switzerland by Prof. Carmela Troncoso a leading expert in privacy, and call upon experts from various countries including Belgium, Germany, Italy, the Netherlands, Switzerland and the United Kingdom.
 Our team consists of people with a wide range of experience
 including:

-* Prof. Edouard Buginon: Co-Founder of VMWare, Former Vice President at Cisco
+* Prof. Edouard Bugnion: Co-Founder of VMWare, Former Vice President at Cisco
 * Prof. Srdjan Capkun: ERC Awardee, Fellow of the ACM, Director of the Zurich Information and Privacy Centre
 * Prof. James Larus: Former Director of Research and Strategy for Microsoft eXtreme Computing Group
 * Prof. Kenny Paterson: Fellow of the International Association of Cryptologic Research, Former Manager at Hewlett-Packard Laboratories Europe